Help Make Victoria a More Welcoming City

 • Make Victoria Safe Again

-by vicwest, over 3 years ago
+by vicwest, about 5 years ago

 When I first visited Victoria as a tourist it was a beautiful safe city one of the most beautiful cities in the country.
 Everyone was friendly, great ethnic and culture centres were very welcoming and you felt safe at night.
 Having moved here recently and many of my immigrant friends we do not feel safe and are threatened by people downtown, there is not enough police around and people in my community have been harassed and threatened and do not feel safe.
 Having lived in Chile and Mexico and many other countries throughout the world Victoria has become one of...
 Continue reading